ucsd-ml-arts/generative-audio-kasidech-tantipanichaphan/README.md

 <img src="https://github.com/ucsd-ml-arts/generative-audio-kasidech-tantipanichaphan/blob/master/Images/Butterfield_1.png" width="50%">

 As we can see, this is the whole piece for Butterfield's Lullaby.
 It seems very simple and has no complexity.
-Subsequently, play with the parameters and use the Melody-conditioned transformer model to generate the accompaniment.
+Subsequently, I play with the parameters and use the Melody-conditioned transformer model to generate the accompaniment.
 And this is the result after it is generated:

 <img src="https://github.com/ucsd-ml-arts/generative-audio-kasidech-tantipanichaphan/blob/master/Images/Butterfield_2.png" width="50%">